bmuschko/ckad-study-guide/ch04/containerized-java-app/README.md

 # Building the Docker Image

+You will need to have a JDK 21 installed on your machine.
 Run the following command to compile the code and build the JAR file.

 ```
 $ ./mvnw package spring-boot:repackage